 At its core, the Evolutions S3 is a supportive neck pillow.
-Its 5″ in height, so for the average person it’ll probably reach the bottom of your earlobes.
+Its 5″ in height, so for the average person it’ll probably reach the bottom of an average-sized person’s earlobes.

-You can use a toggle to connect the ends of the pillow and adjust the tightness; this is where you’ll get the full supportive effect of the solid memory foam core.
+The toggle connects the ends of the pillow and adjusts the tightness; this is where the person using the pillow gets the full supportive effect of the solid memory foam core.

-The connecting toggle allows you to turn the pillow in any direction you want, so you can make it customizable in that sense.
-The straps on the headrest will also allow the pillow to stay in place if you get up to use the restroom or if you move around in your sleep.
+The connecting toggle allows the traveler to turn the pillow in any direction desired, so it can become customizable in that sense.
+The straps on the headrest will also allow the pillow to stay in place if the person gets up to use the restroom or if the person moves around while sleeping.

 It comes in several different colors.
 Each cover is removable and can be washed, which is great since many of us want to avoid travel germs as much as possible.

 The pillow isn’t huge, but it could take up a decent amount of space in a carry-on.
-The pillow comes with a travel case and directions for how to compress and roll the travel pillow into half its original size so that you can throw it in a carry-on without losing too much room.
+The pillow comes with a travel case and directions for how to compress and roll the travel pillow into half its original size so that it’s easy to throw in a carry-on without losing too much room.

-One thing I noticed about the pillow is that the sides of it touched the bottom of my earlobes and had the potential to interfere with any headphones that fall below your head (as opposed to wireless headphones or earbuds).
-Just something to keep in mind if you use more traditional headphones.
+One thing I noticed about the pillow is that the sides of it touched the bottom of my earlobes and had the potential to interfere with any headphones that fall below the head (as opposed to wireless headphones or earbuds).
+Just something to keep in mind if using more traditional headphones.

-I like that you can absolutely use the Evolution S3 in other travel settings; you just won’t be able to take advantage of the strap system.
+I like that a person can absolutely use the Evolution S3 in other travel settings, but the strap system will no longer be useful.
 It still operates like a standard memory foam neck pillow and has the toggle and additional accessory holder on the side.

 Based on my experience with the Evolution S3, I think $40 for the pillow is reasonable and a good value for those looking for a memory foam neck pillow that has an attachment option.

-I personally really like the flat back design, the connecting toggles, and the removable cover that you can easily wash.
+I personally really like the flat back design, the connecting toggles, and the removable cover that can be washed.

-Average and more petite individuals should remember that it’s going to feel like neck brace-level support with a lot of foam surrounding your neck.
+Average and more petite individuals should remember that it’s going to feel like neck brace-level support with a lot of foam surrounding the neck.
 It may feel like too much for some individuals.

-If you’re curious about other options, see my list of the best travel pillows.
+Curious about other options?
+See my list of the best travel pillows.

 Latest posts by Katie Golde (see all)